-Why Should I Take the Time, Money, and Resources to Pursue Becoming a RN When I'm a Working LPN Already?
+Why Should I Take the Time, Money, and Resources to Pursue Becoming an RN When I'm a Working LPN Already?

-A day in the life of a SNF or LTAC LPN usually consists of being assigned 20-30 terminal patients (mostly do not resuscitate/DNR status) and passing medications from an overloaded medication cart, literally throughout the day.
-The morning medication pass being the most medications, followed by a noon pass, then an evening pass, and finally a bedtime pass, not to mention finding time for wound care and treatments, blood sugars, patient assessments (quickly!), and charting, all while being sure the nurses aid is staying on top of obtaining vital signs, helping him or her deliver patients to each meal, help patients to the bathroom, take phone calls, call physicians, as needed, and being sure everyone is safe.
+A day in the life of an SNF or LTAC LPN usually consists of being assigned 20-30 terminal patients (mostly do not resuscitate/DNR status) and passing medications from an overloaded medication cart, literally throughout the day.
+The morning medication pass being the most medications, followed by a noon pass, then an evening pass, and finally a bedtime pass, not to mention finding time for wound care and treatments, blood sugars, patient assessments (quickly!), and charting, all while being sure the nurse's aid is staying on top of obtaining vital signs, helping him or her deliver patients to each meal, helping patients to the bathroom, taking phone calls, calling physicians as needed, and ensuring everyone is safe.
 Phew!
 The LPN has a huge responsibility and often, not a lot of help to be sure everything is done correctly and safely.

 More money.
 Because RNs can be employed by so many facilities, competitive pay scales with full benefits are usually provided.
-For example, this author worked as a LPN for both a SNF and subacute rehabilitation center while attending a LPN to RN program, and was earning $22.00/hour.
+For example, this author worked as an LPN for both an SNF and subacute rehabilitation center while attending an LPN to RN program, and was earning $22.00/hour.
 Upon graduating in 2006, she worked at the same facility in the RN Supervisor role for $28/hour and that year accepted a new grad RN position in an intensive care unit at a busy trauma hospital and was started at $31/hour with a $2000 sign on bonus and 36% annual raises, as well as full ICU RN training.
-This, of course, was in 2006, so wages are probably higher in 2018, plus wages vary by state and other factors.
+This, of course, was in 2006, so wages are undoubtedly higher now, plus salaries vary by state and other factors.
 See the comparison of LPN to RN salaries.